Barista Resources

 Education: High School Diploma, Lincoln High School – Chicago, IL (2017)

-How to Write a Barista Resume (Step-by-Step Guide)
+How To Write a Barista Resume (Step-by-Step Guide)

-Writing a winning resume for barista jobs involves both showcasing your talents and using the right format.
+Writing a winning resume for Barista jobs involves both showcasing your talents and using the right format.

-Follow these steps to craft your barista resume:
+Follow these steps to craft your Barista resume:

 Decide on a resume format that best highlights your strengths.
-A chronological format lists your work experience from most recent to oldest and is ideal if you have consistent barista or food service experience.
+A chronological format lists your work experience from most recent to oldest and is ideal if you have consistent Barista or food service experience.

 A functional format emphasizes skills over work history, useful for those with little direct experience (you can spotlight transferable skills like customer service).